michaeljs1990/git-sync/README.md

 some features for populating metadata on cgit repositories that you can turn on if you want.

 Currently windows is not supported due to the use of syscalls that aren't supported.
+If a windows user comes along who would like to use open a ticket and we can work something out.

 ## Features